 The most tedious part about making apple pie, I believe is peeling and slicing the apples.
 If you get a handy gadget – the Apple-peeler-slicer-corer, you won’t believe how much easier it is to prepare the apples for the pie!
 Try to buy apples that are uniform in size, and it will make using the peeler easier.
 This gadget is worth its weight in gold.
 I also highly recommend spending a few dollars to get the following items when pie making: a pastry mat, pastry cutter, rolling pin and this pie plate are a few of my most used items when pie making.
 Hope you love my Mom’s Favorite Apple Pie recipe!

-- 6-8 large apples -I like Granny Smith the amount of apples will vary depending on how deep of a pie plate you use
+- 8 large apples -I like Granny Smith the amount of apples will vary depending on how deep of a pie plate used-see recipe notes

 - 1 teaspoon cinnamon

 - ½ teaspoon nutmeg optional

 - 2-3 teaspoons lemon juice or about 1/2 fresh squeezed lemon optional, but recommended